-The field of education is constantly evolving, as we adapt our teaching to reflect the newest in research and best practices.
-Unfortunately, not every innovation turns out to be good for students.
-For every great trend (looking at you, growth mindset), there’s an equally terrible one (popcorn reading, anyone?).
+The field of education is constantly evolving.
+We’re a “know better, do better” kind of profession.
+But that doesn’t mean that we (or perhaps more accurately, the powers that actually make decisions in education) always get it right.
+For every great trend (looking at you, anti-racist professional development), there’s an equally terrible one (lesson plan submission, anyone?).
 Following are the current teaching trends we believe we’ll look back on and ask ourselves, “What were we thinking?”:

 3. Artificial Intelligence Replacing Human Intelligence

-5. The Gamification of … Everything
+4. The Gamification of … Everything

-6. Curriculum That Dictates the Exact Words Teachers Say, the Exact Page They’re On, and Just About Everything Else
+5. Curriculum That Dictates the Exact Words Teachers Say, the Exact Page They’re On, and Just About Everything Else

-Sorry … not sorry, but requiring teachers to follow a script while delivering a lesson was never going to work.
+Sorry not sorry, but requiring teachers to follow a script while delivering a lesson was never going to work.
 Scripted curriculum materials focus on explicit instruction, discrete skills, and rote learning.
 Scripted curriculum does not allow for the flexibility that the classroom demands.
 It’s a “one size most certainly does not fit all” approach.
 It fails to address the diverse needs of students, takes away time from content areas like social studies and science, and squashes creativity.
 It might provide some structure to a teacher who doesn’t yet feel confident in their skills, but basically, it’s everything we hate.